pyates86/start_engineering/README.md

 ## Networking

 Computer networking connects devices to share data via wired (Ethernet) or wireless (Wi-Fi) technologies, using protocols like TCP/IP for reliable communication.
-It involves routers, switches, and servers, supporting everything from local networks (LANs) to the internet.Software engineers learn networking to build and maintain web apps, cloud services, or IoT systems.
+It involves routers, switches, and servers, supporting everything from local networks (LANs) to the internet.

+Software engineers learn networking to build and maintain web apps, cloud services, or IoT systems.
 It helps optimize data transfer, secure communications, and troubleshoot issues like latency.
 Essential for backend, DevOps, and cybersecurity, networking knowledge supports scalable systems and boosts career growth in cloud-based industries.

  | Topic         | Description   |
  | :------------ | :-----------: |